-A QMS needs to include a robust way to manage and distribute organizational content such as the quality manual, quality policies objectives, work procedures, instructions, data management records, internal processes etc. Traditional tools revolving around standalone MS word documents uploaded as a PDF to a DMS or tool such as SharePoint employ decades old workflows that are expensive, mostly unintuitive and bottleneck businesses.
+A QMS needs to include a robust way to manage and distribute organizational content such as the quality manual, quality policies objectives, work procedures, instructions, data management records, internal processes etc. Traditional tools revolving around standalone MS word documents uploaded as a PDF to a DMS or tool such as SharePoint use decades old workflows prove expensive, not intuitive, and bottleneck businesses.

 Using an online knowledge base to distribute your quality documentation makes content more accessible and functional.
 As briefly mentioned in Creating technical documentation, we can use Jekyll to generate content for us and distribute it to websites (internally or externally).
 This gives us a nice and polished front-end look.
-More importantly however, it also gives us a hugely powerful backend that essentially replaces traditional QMS / DMS software.
-It replaces a QMS by leveraging Gitlab’s integrated DevOps features, and replaces a DMS as the content is inherently source controlled and distributed automatically.
+More importantly, it also gives us a hugely powerful backend that essentially replaces traditional QMS / DMS software.
+It replaces a QMS by leveraging GitLab’s integrated DevOps features, and replaces a DMS as the content due to inherently source controlled content and automatic distribution.

 A QMS Demo environment.